Knowledge Graphs

 Supersession

-Section titled “Supersession”The SUPERSEDES relationship is special - it tracks decision evolution:
+Section titled “Supersession”The SUPERSEDES relationship is special - it tracks decision evolution.
+Query this chain with teamloop_timeline using entity_id.

 Building Your Graph